Audit and Risk

 Richard Trigg BCom FCPA

-Richard joined the Audit and Risk Committee at its March 2019 meeting as an Independent Committee Member and is currently its Chair.
+Richard joined the Audit and Risk Committee at its March 2019 meeting as an Independent Committee Member and has served as the Committee's chair.

 Richard spent 15 years in Local Government including positions as Finance Manager, Director Corporate Services and Acting CEO, providing valuable insight into the role that the Audit & Risk Committee plays in local government.
 Richard’s other involvements and interests include Rotary (former member), Vic SES, and involvement with Defence serving with Australian Navy Cadets providing leadership and training to young people and adult staff alike.